SOK: A Taxonomy of Attack Vectors and Defense Strategies for Agentic Supply Chain Runtime: Introduction

-Prior work has examined model-level and framework-level vulnerabilities, including training data poisoning, backdoors, and supply-chain risks \cite{wang2024supplychain}.
-More recent studies identify runtime threats such as indirect prompt injection during tool orchestration \cite{an2025ipiguard}, tool stream manipulation \cite{lin2026vigil}, and workflow auditing weaknesses \cite{chen2025agentguard}.
-However, these efforts typically analyze isolated failure modes rather than the structural properties of agentic execution.
+Existing research has explored several security risks associated with large language models, including training data poisoning, model backdoors, and framework-level vulnerabilities \cite{wang2024supplychain, zhao2025patronusidentifyingmitigatingtransferable, Liu_2026}.
+More recent work has identified specific attack vectors targeting agent behavior at runtime, such as indirect prompt injection during tool orchestration \cite{an2025ipiguard}, tool stream manipulation \cite{lin2026vigil}, and weaknesses in agent workflow auditing \cite{chen2025agentguard}.
+However, these efforts are typically studied in isolation, focusing on individual failure modes rather than the broader structure of agentic execution.

-As agents become increasingly autonomous, this fragmented view proves insufficient.
-Runtime perception, memory updates, and tool invocation are interdependent, and agent outputs may re-enter the system as future inputs, enabling cyclic and persistent failure modes.
-Addressing these risks requires a unified framework that treats inference-time dependency resolution as a primary cybersecurity concern.
+As agentic systems achieve greater autonomy, a fragmented perspective on security becomes insufficient.
+Runtime data ingestion, memory updates, and tool invocation are highly interdependent, and agent outputs may re-enter the system as subsequent inputs.
+These cyclic execution patterns enable persistent and self-reinforcing failures that isolated defenses cannot effectively mitigate.
+Addressing these risks requires a unified perspective that positions agent runtime behavior as a central cybersecurity concern.

-This paper synthesizes existing research on runtime data and tool supply chain threats in agentic systems.
-By organizing prior work according to structural patterns of agent execution, we clarify relationships among diverse attack techniques and highlight systemic security challenges inherent to autonomous AI.
+This paper summarizes existing research on security threats to agentic systems arising from inference-time data and tool dependencies.
+By organizing prior work according to structural patterns in agent execution, the analysis clarifies relationships among diverse attack techniques and highlights shared security challenges in the existing agentic AI systems.